colmdoyle/colmdoyle.github.io/content/posts/2021-05-06---when-you-struggle-to-write.md

 Unlike regular hackathons, I reckon that writing about your inability to write something is probably a chip you can only cash in once, but when you do, you might find that everything else clicks back into place and you’ll have your 1% written.
 Now to just write the other 99%.

 ---
 If you like this kind of content, did you know I also produce a [newsletter](https://klokta.substack.com) and a [podcast](https://cdoyle.me/pages/podcast).
-Subscribe to one or both and get these posts and more delivered automatically!
+Subscribe to get these posts and more delivered automatically!